mayaanne/foundations/sprint-4/js-repl-intro.md

 #### Run a repl

 On the page for devacademy, click on the [Hello](https://repl.it/@devacademy/Hello) repl to open it.
-This is a repl we created to run javascript code in `node.js`, and you can see we've already written some javascript in there.
+This is a repl we created to run JavaScript code in `node.js`, and you can see we've already written some JavaScript in there.

 There are three parts to the repl window.
 Left to right they are: the files in this repl, the code in the current file, and the terminal.